anytizer/hosted-content-importer.wp/hosted-content-importer/readme.txt

 When this plugin is used and disabled, your blogs will show your `[third]` shortcode as it is, which may reveal your associated parameters.
 The precautionary design does not allow username/password and API keys in the shortcode tags.

 If you want to discontinue using this plugin; first, find out which pages have used this shortcode.
 WP Admin > Pages >

+== My Own ==

+If you want to develop your own Content Processor, it is much easier.
+Just create a tiny class file inside hosted-content-importer/classes/processors as like one of the existing one.
+Then, it is instantly available for using as `[third source="YOURNAME" section=""]` tag.

+= Minimum requirements =

+1. File name: `class.processor_YOURNAME.inc.php`
+2. Method: `public function fetch($form_id = null, $section = null)`.
+Process your content and return HTML string.

+Just that drop-in.